 By the end of the Autumn Semester of the second year each student must select a Master's Faculty (Thesis) Advisor, and submit a Change of Advisor form to the Graduate Office.
 The Master's Faculty (Thesis) Advisor needs to be a Mathematics Department faculty member of category M level or higher.
-Typically (but not necessarily) this is the mathematics mentor for the summer internship.
+Typically (but not necessarily) this is the mentor for the summer project.

-Thesis research and writing will occur during the second year, and should be completed at the end of the spring break of the second year.
+Thesis research and writing will occur during the second year, and should be completed by the end of the spring break of the second year.
 During this time students should be signed up for MATH 6999 with the supervising Master's Faculty (Thesis) Advisor.

 Master's Exam and Graduation